hystrath/hystrath.github.io/tutos/dev/hy2foam/sod.md

     `T^&#10033; = \frac{T - T_R}{T_L - T_R}`.
 </p>

-On the following graphs, the tutorial case results for density, pressure, temperature and Mach are given by the black solid lines:
+On the following graphs, the tutorial case results for density, pressure, temperature and Mach are given by the red symbols.
+<i>hy2Foam</i>'s solution for the Kurganov-Noelle-Petrova (KNP) scheme is also shown as a reference.

 <p align="center">
 <img src="/docs/img/tutos/dev/hy2foam/sod/dens-subso.png" width="400">